magento/merchdocs/src/sales-channels/asc/amazon-store-dashboard.md

    {:.bs-callout-info}
    **In Progress Listings** are either your _Ready to List_ listings or your _Incomplete Listings_, depending on your [_Product Listing Actions_]({% link sales-channels/asc/product-listing-actions.md %}) settings.<br/>If **Automatic List Action** is set to:<br/>- `Do Not Automatically List Eligible Products`, the link opens your [_Ready to List_]({% link sales-channels/asc/ready-to-list.md %}) listings.<br/>- `Automatically List Eligible Products`, the link opens your [_Incomplete_]({% link sales-channels/asc/incomplete-listings.md %}) listings.

-- **Recent Orders** - Shows information for your Amazon orders.
+- **Recent Orders** - Shows information for your most recent Amazon orders.
 The information listed is based on the information received from Amazon.
 This table does not update with Magento order information, even when [order import]({% link sales-channels/asc/order-settings.md %}) is enabled.
-See also, [Manage Orders and Fulfillment]({% link sales-channels/asc/managing-orders.md %}).
+To all your Amazon orders, click **All Orders**.
+See also, [Amazon Orders]({% link sales-channels/asc/amazon-orders-all.md %}) and [Manage Orders]({% link sales-channels/asc/managing-orders.md %}).

-   - Filter by
    - Purchase Date
-      - Buyer Name
-      - Total
+   - Order Number
    - Status
-   - Purchase Date
+   - Buyer's Name
-   - Order Number
+   - Grand Total

       {:.bs-callout .bs-callout-info}
-      You can click the Amazon order number shown in the _Order Number_ column to access the order details.
+      You can click the Amazon order number in the _Order Number_ column to access the order details.
 If order import is enabled in your [Order Settings]({% link sales-channels/asc/order-settings.md %}), clicking the order number link will open the corresponding Magento order in the [Magento Orders]({% link sales/orders.md %}) workflow.
 If order import is disabled in your [Order Settings]({% link sales-channels/asc/order-settings.md %}), clicking the order number link will open the order details in Amazon Seller Central.

-   - Status
-   - Buyer's Name
-   - Grand Total

 - **Seller Central links** - Provides links to important Amazon Seller Central information.